Alex-Holzer/Code_Snippets/apply_mapping.md

         ...     if not isinstance(value, str):
         ...         raise TypeError("Value must be a string")

-        Use the decorator with positional arguments:
+        Use the decorator with matching number of validators:

         >>> @validate_args(validate_positive, validate_positive, validate_string)
         ... def create_rectangle(width, height, color):